Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/hybrid-mode-setup.md

 > Note: For a Hybrid mode deployment on Kubernetes, see [Hybrid mode](https://github.com/Kong/charts/blob/main/charts/kong/README.md#hybrid-mode) in the `kong/charts` repository.

-## Step 1: Generate a certificate/key pair
+## Step 1: Generate a Certificate/Key Pair
 In Hybrid mode, a mutual TLS handshake (mTLS) is used for authentication so the actual private key is never transferred on the network, and communication between CP and DP nodes is secure.